blackshirt/asn1/DOCS.md

 # `asn1` module documentation.

+> [!CAUTION]
+> This module is marked as an experimental, so, its a subject to change (even rapidly).
+> Use it with caution, submit when found a bug and gives yours feedback and review.

 ## About `asn1` module

 `asn1` is a `experimental` pure V module for handling Abstract Syntax Notation One (ASN.1) [[X.680]](http://www.itu.int/rec/T-REC-X.680/en) objects encoded in Distinguished Encoding Rules (DER) [[X.690]](https://www.itu.int/rec/T-REC-X.690/en) encoding scheme.

 ## About this document

-This document is intended to serve as documentation of internal details of this asn1 module.
+This document is intended to serve as documentation (actually as a note) of internal details of this `asn1` module.
 Its describes some parts of the module in the way is implemented, the lack and also issues or limitation we have found around it.

 ## Table of Contents